 Firestore is a document database offered by Google as a part of the Firebase platform.
 Features that make it especially well suited for use cases such as live whiteboard are low latency synchronization and the ability for clients to subscribe to notifications about data changes.

 WhiteboardView is also responsible for detecting user inputs and exposing appropriate onGestureStart, onGestureUpdate, and onGestureEnd callbacks.
 Gestures are detected using a GestureDetector widget and mapped to Point models after being scaled relative to whiteboard width.
 Using coordinated relative to screen width resolves issues related to different screen dimensions across devices.
-WhiteboardView has also fixed aspect ratio to 9/16 for the same reason.
+WhiteboardView has also fixed the aspect ratio to 9/16 for the same reason.

 New lines are saved to the database when the drawing is finished to reduce the number of writes and Firestore costs.
-The new content id is also added to the list of written ids to allow for comparison explained earlier.
+The new content id is also added to the list of written ids to allow for the comparison explained earlier.

 You can find the application source code on GitHub.